knmoriwaki/cosmoglint/DOCUMENTATION.md

 - `--num_epochs`: Number of training epochs (default: 2).
 - `--lr`: Learning rate for the optimizer (default: 1e-3).
 - `--dropout`: Dropout rate used in the model (default: 0.0).
-- `--use_sampler`: Enables a sampler that balances the training data based on halo's primary property (e.g., halo mass).
+- `--sampler_weight_min`: Minimum weight for the sampler.
+Set to < 1 to use a sampler that balances the training data based on halo's primary property (e.g., halo mass), otherwise the sampler is not used.
+- `--lambda_penalty_loss`: Coefficient for the penalty loss.
 - `--save_freq`: Frequency (in epochs) at which the model is saved during training (default: 100).

 - `--model_name`: Name of the model architecture to use (default: "transformer1").